clairey-zx81/json-model/SPEC.md

-Model editions are specified with properties which are references possibly followed by a JSON path, allowing to point to a JSON element in the model, and either a value with special properties `/ ~ *` to remove, rename or add sub elements, or anything else taken as-is, but which must not be an object with any of the special properties.
+Model editions are specified with properties which are references possibly followed by a JSON path, allowing to point to a JSON element in the model, and either a value with special properties `/ *` to remove or add sub elements, or anything else taken as-is, but which must not be an object with any of the special properties.

 - Addition/replacement on a `"$External#name"` reference to a definition: